UK acted unlawfully over contract linked to PM's ex-aide, court rules | Politics

 The Good Law Project, a campaign group, brought a judicial review against the government, saying the contract was awarded without any competitive tenders in the early stages of the pandemic.
 Finola O'Farrell, a High Court judge, said the government was entitled to award the contract because the work was needed.

-However, she said the failure to consider any research firms "would lead a fair-minded and informed observer to conclude that there was a real possibility or a real danger, that the decision-maker was biased."
+But she said the failure to consider any research firms "would lead a fair-minded and informed observer to conclude that there was a real possibility, or a real danger, that the decision-maker was biased".
 The government argued that there was no time to run a normal competitive selection process.

 The National Audit Office said last year there had been a lack of transparency and a failure to explain why certain suppliers were chosen, or how any conflict of interest was dealt with, in procurement deals between March and the end of July worth about 18 billion pounds ($25.5 billion).
 Opposition politicians have accused the government of running a "chumocracy" with contracts, including for the purchase of what turned out to be unusable personal protective equipment, and appointments made to those with family or business links to those in power.